 • Promote education and understanding of CPUC proceedings and procedures by proactively participating with EJSJ communities to ensure their early and meaningful involvement.

+• Ensure the CPUC is holding public hearings, Voting Meetings, local government outreach, etc., in locations where EJSJ communities can easily participate and contribute their point of view.

+• Where a proceeding has the likelihood of having positive or negative impacts on EJSJ communities, the CPUC will hold workshop(s) in locations that are accessible to the impacted communities wherever possible and appropriate.

-• Ensure the CPUC is holding public hearings, Voting Meetings, local government outreach, etc., in locations where EJSJ communities can easily participate and contribute their point of view. • Ensure CPUC staff disseminates appropriate and useful information to key stakeholders affected by CPUC decisions and policies (e.g., Local Govt., CBOs, non-profits, advocacy groups, etc.) in EJSJ communities.
+• Ensure CPUC staff disseminates appropriate and useful information (in-language and culturally relevant and sensitive) to key stakeholders affected by CPUC decisions and policies (e.g., Local Govt., CBOs, non-profits, advocacy groups, etc.) in EJSJ communities.

+Reduce barriers to participation by EJSJ communities as recommended in the SB 350 Barriers Report

+Set goals, track, and evaluate progress around accessibility, education, and inclusion

+Represent and include the self-identified interests and needs of EJSJ communities to ensure that programs and interventions are applicable, authentic, and effective

+Provide culturally-relevant and sensitive education to EJSJ communities to support climate resilience in collaboration with CBO’s.

+Provide an equal playing field that will allow community-based organizations and businesses serving EJSJ communities to compete in solicitations

+Provide accessible information regarding relevant careers and education opportunities that result from CPUC initiatives and investments